KarMiles/hotel-maintenance/README.md

 ## Project Goals

 - Hotel Management System is created with the intention to become the real world application for hospitality businesses with special focus on hotels.
-- HMS enables users to submit issues around the property, like damaged appliances or anything that might need repair or upgrade, helping the Maintenance Team in keeping track of work that has to be done to keep property in appropriate state.
+- HMS enables users to submit issues around the property, like damaged appliances or anything that might need repair or upgrade, helping the Maintenance Team in keeping track of work that has to be done to keep property in appropriate shape.
-- HMS also lets users check on current state of rooms or any other areas of the business.
+- HMS lets the Front Desk and Maintenance Team employees check and update current state of rooms or any other areas of the business.
+- HMS enables fast and efficient communication between teams in regards of the maintenance of the establishment.

 ### User Goals

-- Submit issues around the property (predominantly Receptionists).
+- Submit issues around the property (mainly by Receptionists).
-- Check on issues related to specific rooms or other areas in the hotel (Receptionists and members of the Maintenance Team).
+- Check on issues related to specific rooms or other areas of the hotel (Receptionists and members of the Maintenance Team).
 - See list of rooms with reported issues (predominantly members of the Maintenance Team).

 ## User Experience

 ### Target Audience
-- Employees at a hotel front desk, especially Receptionists,
+- Employees at a hotel Front Desk, especially Receptionists,
 - Members of the Maintenance Team.

 ### User Stories